Program Officer – Safety, Health and Economic Justice (SHE)

 - Actively engage in external philanthropic organizations and networks to promote a gender and racial justice lens in the philanthropic sector, highlight grantees, and increase resources for work led by and for women and girls of color.

 - Present at conference panels and workshops.

-- Collaborate with the Director of Capacity Building and Learning and other Ms. team members to develop and implement technical assistance, capacity building and field building strategies as needed.
+- Collaborate with other Ms. Program Teammembers to develop and implement grantmaking, technical assistance, capacity building and field building programs and activities as needed.

 - Participate as active member in cross-departmental and foundation-wide activities.

 - Conduct special projects or research assignments as directed.